 The outputs of the business and usage viewpoints constitute an industrial scenario, which we call an industrial networking scenario.
-Formulations of the business models and the use cases cannot be limited to networking; the functional and implementation viewpoints can take the portions into account that are relevant to the lower three layers of the communications stack.
+Formulations of the business models and the use cases cannot be limited to networking; the functional and implementation viewpoints can account for the portions that are relevant to the lower three layers of the communications stack.
 The relevant understanding leading towards an IIoT networking solution is articulated by considering a set of business concerns and usage concerns.